 The building, which was erected to the designs of Charles Herbert Shoppee by E. Lawrance and Sons at a cost of some £16,000, was opened by the Duchess of Westminster on 6 December 1890.
 It included a drill hall, armoury, gymnasium, mess room and officers’ rooms.
 A terracotta statue of St. George and the Dragon, modelled by Lieutenant G. E. Wade, sculptor brother of the architect Fairfax Wade, and a former officer in the corps, was placed on the pediment over the entrance.
 Shoppee’s lively elevation of red brick and stone, with its curious copper-covered cupola, was a prominent feature of Davies Street until the building was almost totally destroyed by bombing in 1940.

 The old hall is shown in the image above and the new hall is shown below.

 The New Drill Hall

 The present drill hall was built in 1950–2 by James Miller and Partners to the designs of Trenwith Wills for the Queen Victoria’s Rifles (King’s Royal Rifle Corps) which had been formed from the amalgamation of the St. George’s with the Victoria Rifles and other battalions.
 Its restrained neo-classical elevation in stone, rusticated on the ground floor with smooth ashlar facing above, is in marked contrast to its predecessor and pays decorous respect to its early-Victorian neighbours at Nos.
-52–54 (which had been taken over by the Q.V.R. in 1949).
+52–54 (which had been taken over by the QVR in 1949).

-Images courtesy of Survey of London: Volume 40, the Grosvenor Estate in Mayfair, Part 2 (The Buildings).
+First and Third images courtesy of Survey of London: Volume 40, the Grosvenor Estate in Mayfair, Part 2 (The Buildings).
 London County Council, London, 1980.